Domestic CSDs Working Group

 Remote Network Due Diligence

-- Engage with AFME, WFC and ACG on potential collaboration
+- Engage with AFME, WFC and ACG on collaboration to simplify the processes in line with the recommendations.
+Carried forward to 2025

 Key Outcomes